School Visit Program

 9. Can we come and visit the Consulate?

-School groups are welcome to visit the Japan Information Center section of the Consulate, subject to staff availability.
-Our office is located at 275 Battery St, Suite 2100, San Francisco, CA 94111.
+School groups are welcome to visit the Japan Information & Cultural Center at the Consulate General of Japan in San Francisco, subject to staff availability.
+The Consulate is located at 275 Battery St, Suite 2100, San Francisco, CA 94111.
 For details about how to find us, please click here.